-Nasarawa govt shuts Lafia Modern Market over poor sanitation
+Nasarawa Govt shuts Lafia Modern Market over poor sanitation

 By Abel Daniel, Lafia

-The State Commissioner for Environment and Natural Resources, Princess Margaret Elayo, led officials of the ministry and security agencies to seal off the facility in Lafia.
+The State Commissioner for Environment and Natural Resources, Princess Margaret Elayo, led officials of the ministry and security agencies to seal off the facility in Lafia on Tuesday.

-Princess Elayo explained that the government took the action after several warnings to traders to improve hygiene and maintain cleanliness in the market were ignored.
+Princess Elayo explained that the decision followed repeated warnings to traders to improve hygiene and maintain cleanliness within the market, which were ignored.

-She emphasised that the market would remain closed until the traders’ leadership mobilises members to thoroughly clean and sanitise the premises to make it fit for business operations.
+She stated that the market would remain closed until the traders’ leadership mobilizes members to thoroughly clean and sanitize the premises to make it fit for business operations.

+“We have issued several warnings, but the situation in this market has continued to deteriorate.
+The state government cannot allow such unhealthy conditions to persist.
+The market will remain sealed until it is cleaned and certified fit for reopening,” Elayo said.

-Some traders expressed disappointment over the development but pledged to cooperate with the government to restore cleanliness in the market.
+Some traders expressed disappointment over the closure but pledged to cooperate with the government to restore cleanliness and ensure the market’s swift reopening.

 At the time of filing this report, all entrances to the market were locked, with security personnel and environmental sanitation officers stationed at the gates to enforce compliance.

-The sanitary conditions of markets across the state are so disgusting and require actions that would check the gross negligence and poor hygiene practices of traders.
+Observers say the sanitary conditions of markets across the state remain alarming, calling for stricter enforcement to curb poor hygiene practices and environmental negligence among traders.

 Disclaimer